 • In a glass measuring cup, add the almond milk (be sure it isn’t cold so the coconut oil doesn’t solidify), cider vinegar, vanilla extract and egg.
 Mix to combine.
 Pour the almond milk mixture into the dry ingredients along with the coconut oil.
 Stir to evenly combine.

 • Preheat a waffle iron and light grease with cooking spray.
 Cook waffles according to the manufacturers instructions.
-(I usually cook my waffles for 3-4 minutes in this waffle iron).
+We love this waffle iron!

 • Serve immediately with toppings of choice.
 Leftover waffles freeze great!
 Just let them cool and put in a ziploc bag.
 Frozen waffles can be toasted directly from the freezer.